Think before giving your credit card to a teen

 Can a teenager get a credit card?

-For teens ages 13-17, Numerica has Teen Debit.
-Teen Debit is a checking account with parental safeguards to help teach positive spending habits.
+For teens ages 12-17, Numerica has Growth Checking.
+Youth Checking is an account that comes with a debit card.
+The account is designed with parental safeguards to help teach positive spending habits.

 - Lower daily spending limits

-- Member to member transfer so you can transfer money to your student if needed
+- Member-to-member transfer so you can transfer money to your teen if needed

 - Card Freeze lets you freeze and unfreeze your card immediately from your mobile app at no cost

-- Unlike cash or pre-paid cards, Teen Debit is backed by the power of Visa.
+- Unlike cash or pre-paid cards, Youth Checking is backed by the power of Visa.

 - Allows teen to track spending habits and begin the conversation about budgeting